-In this work, we focus on the mainly detection of buildings and their roofs' outlines and also trees.
+In this work, we focus on the mainly detection of buildings.
 As input data, we use LIDAR data and multispectral aerial images of two different test sites.
 One is from Zurich airport and the other one is from Vaihingen region close to Stuttgart.
 Quality assessment has been performed by comparing our results with existing reference data which are generated using commercial photogrammetric software and manual stereo measurement.